ssvlabs/awesome-ssv/README.md

 To make the registration process easier, the tool manages key generation and smart contract interaction; the user only needs to provide keystore files and operator ids.
 This tool also provides a flexible method for estimating operation expenses to match various operation assumptions.
 SSV V2 is currently being tested; SSV V3 and batch processing support will be added shortly.

+- [Deposit Batching Smart Contract by Ebunker](https://github.com/ebunker-io/ebunker-contracts-public) - smart contract allowing for deposit batching of validators | MIT | JS

+A smart contract that enables depositers to stake N ETH to N / 32 validators within a single transaction, with an upper bound of the block gas-limit.
+It offers high convenience for large ETH stakers and also saves them transaction costs.

 #### Distributed (validator) key generation

 This technology unlocks trustless staking use cases and removes the necessity for a single party to hold & safeguard and split the full validator key.